6 Tips for Protecting Your Valuables

 Use Invisible Ink to Mark Your Items

-This tip may seem silly, but can be extremely helpful in any recovery effort for stolen goods.
+This tip on how to protect your valuables may seem silly, but can be extremely helpful in any recovery effort for stolen goods.
 Writing your address on your larger items in invisible ink can help police when looking for your items.
 While many objects from home burglaries turn up in pawn shops, it can be hard to determine if that is the exact item you are missing if it doesn’t have something like a serial number to identify it.
 Having your address written on it is an easy way to prove that an item is yours if it is recovered.

 Make Your Home Less Tempting

-One way to prevent a burglary from happening in the first place is to make your home less tempting for burglars.
+One of our top tips on how to protect your valuables is to make your home less tempting for burglars.
 If you have a home security system installed, keeping that sign in your front yard will help to deter anyone that may consider breaking into your home.
 If you purchase luxury items, make sure to discreetly dispose of the packaging.
 Nice shopping bags and boxes sticking out of your trash can is a call sign to home invaders that there are indeed items worth stealing inside your home.
 If you are going out of town, leaving a few lights on can also help keep burglars at bay.
 Even better, having some lights on a timer so that they turn on and off throughout the day, simulating a homeowner switching the lights on and off.
 This can also be done through a smart home security system that is accessible remotely through your cell phone.

 Don’t Keep Large Amounts of Cash